Schmidt-Aaron/notes/100days.md

 *crickets*

-### 1/21/18
+### 1/22/18

-(1) codewars.com kata: interesting pattern using indexOf to generate numbers of a pattern - useful if numbers are sequential.
-Regex revisted
+(2) codewars.com kata: interesting pattern using indexOf to generate numbers of a pattern - useful if numbers are sequential.
+Regex revisted. https://www.codewars.com/kata/5938f5b606c3033f4700015a

 intersting article on implicit / explicit coercion: https://medium.freecodecamp.org/js-type-coercion-explained-27ba3d9a2839

 I should work on React later.

+### 1/23/18

+Worked on work website.
+Took several hours to run all necessary updates/scans and pull a fresh copy of the site down.
+Probably should have done them concurrantly.
+Added some animation to the home page - had issues with adding multiple animation with my bare bones script.
+Might have to go with a more robust custom script to deal with having custom animations.

+### 1/24/18

+Work on work website some.

+FEM JS for Wordpress...
+wp_enqueue_script(
+  'unique handle name',
+  get_stylesheet_directory_uri() . '/path/to/file.js',
+  ['dependency-handles'], //used for load order 'version' //used for caching loadInFooter // true(default) or false
+);

+wp_localize_script(
+  'js-handle',
+  'name_for_js',
+  [
+    'site_url' => esc_url( home_url() ),
+    'site_name' => get_bloginfo('name')
+  ]
+);

+add_action('wp_enqueue_scripts', 'my_enqueue_scripts');
+  //add my script to the queue

+can use any JS included in WP core.. conditionally enqueuing JS